 How will I know if the University closes?

-Athabasca University is an online post-secondary institution so it is essential we maintain our operations and schedules, even when tasked with emergencies.
+AU is an online post-secondary institution so it is essential we maintain our operations and schedules, even when tasked with emergencies.
 The university will not close except under unusual circumstances.
 In the event of such an emergency, if a decision is made to close a portion or all of the University, information will be made available as quickly as possible through a variety of communications vehicles (see above).

 What is a level 3 emergency?
 Level 2?
 Level 1?